You’ve reached content that’s exclusive to AARP members.

 Get Started today!

-• Get up and dance.
-Dancing may be even better for your brain than other forms of exercise, at least one study suggests.
-If you dance with a partner, you get the added benefit of social connection and coordinating your moves with another person, Mintzer says: “You are really getting a full brain workout.”
+• Just dance.
+If you dance with a partner, you get the added boost of social connection and coordinating your moves, Mintzer says.
+“You are really getting a full brain workout.”

 • Listen to music when you exercise.
-You will get a mental uplift and extra motivation to keep moving your body.
+This could provide a mental lift and extra motivation to keep moving.

-• Learn to play a musical instrument or take up singing, even if you’ve never done it before.
-You’ll gain a sense of mastery and boost your self-esteem, while helping your brain make new connections.
-(Playing an instrument throughout your life might lower your risk of dementia, some research suggests, but as the report notes, “we don’t know whether performing music actually causes the brain to be more resilient to the disease.”)
+• Learn to play an instrument or take up singing, even if you’ve never done either before.
+You may gain a sense of mastery, while helping your brain make new connections.

-• Consider performing music in public, with a group.
-You will challenge yourself and create bonds with your fellow players or singers.
+• Perform music with a group.
+This could challenge you and create bonds with your fellow players or singers.

 • Enjoy familiar music that comforts you and evokes positive memories and associations.
-But also listen to new music and let unfamiliar melodies stimulate your brain.
+But also listen to new music, which may stimulate your brain and offer a new source of pleasure.

 For many Americans, music is a joyful activity.
 An AARP survey of 3,185 U.S. adults finds that two-thirds engage in focused music listening, 60 percent sing (mostly alone), 41 percent dance and 13 percent play an instrument (and nearly half have played one at some point in their lives).
 Those who engage in music report better mental well-being and cognitive functioning and lower levels of depression and anxiety, the survey finds.
 Exactly how music works its magic and whether it can improve memory and thinking skills as we age remain open questions, the report says.
 But if you want to enhance brain health, engaging in musical activities is “very low risk, very much fun,” Lock says. —Kim Painter